krgamestudios/mechaimmensewarfare.com/public_html/rules.md

 Command cards are cards with miscellaneous abilities, and they can be played at any time, before being placed in the discard pile.
 Some commands may have unique requirements, such as being placed on the battlefield.
 If this is the case, they can occupy the same space as a unit, and they do not count as a unit.

+Trigger commands are a unique type of command.
+If a trigger command is placed into a player's damage zone, it's ability takes effect immediately.
+Otherwise they can be played from a player's hand like a normal command.

 When combat between mechas is initiated, the attacker's power is subtracted from the defender's durability.
 When a mecha's durability reaches zero, it is destroyed and discarded.

 A unit cannot move or attack in the same turn it was played, unless it has haste.

 Phases of a Turn
 ===